Zenxdkd/vxx/README.md

 ## Setup
 - Download and Install the x64 version of [.NET Runtime 7.0.X.X](https://dotnet.microsoft.com/en-us/download/dotnet/7.0)
 - Download and Install the x64 version of [Visual C++ Redistributable](https://aka.ms/vs/17/release/vc_redist.x64.exe)
-- Download Aimmy from [Releases](https://github.com/MarsQQ/Aimmy/releases) (Make sure it's the Aimmy zip and not Source zip)
+- Download vxx from [Releases](https://github.com/MarsQQ/Aimmy/releases) (Make sure it's the Aimmy zip and not Source zip)
-- Extract the Aimmy.zip file
+- Extract the vxx.zip file
-- Run Aimmy.exe
+- Run vxx.exe
 - Choose your Model and Enjoy :)

 ## How is Aimmy better than similar AI-Based tools?